About Julie Orlowski

 Julie Orlowski, Head Women's Soccer Coach

-Orlowski joins TU after spending the last twelve seasons at the helm of the NCAA D1 Stetson University women’s soccer program.
-During her time at a Hatter, she recorded 126 wins and her teams reached the Atlantic Sun Tournament each year from 2003-10 and advanced to the A-Sun title match in 2006.
+Orlowski spent the last twelve seasons at the helm of the NCAA D1 Stetson University women’s soccer program.
+During her time as a Hatter, she recorded 126 wins and her teams reached the Atlantic Sun Tournament each year from 2003-10 and advanced to the A-Sun title match in 2006.
 She coached 28 all-conference performers, including 11 first team selections.
 In her twelve seasons she also helped tutor the league’s Defensive (twice), Offensive (twice) and Freshman (twice) Player of the Year.

 Her teams at Stetson also excelled in the classroom, earning four NSCAA All-Academic selections, six CoSIDA Academic All-Region selections as well as public recognition from the NCAA for the program’s outstanding Academic Performance Rate.
 Coach Orlowski has also been heavily involved in the administrative side of the NCAA after serving on the NCAA National Committee from 2009-2013 and the NCAA Regional Advisory Committee from 2006-2013.